Azure/azure-docs-sdk-dotnet/api/overview/azure/microsoft.azure.webjobs.extensions.webpubsub-readme-pre.md

 Please follow the [trigger binding tutorial](#functions-that-uses-web-pubsub-trigger) to learn about triggering an Azure Function when an event is sent from service upstream.

-In `Connect` and `Message` events, function will respect return values to send back service.
+In `Connect` and `UserEvent` events, function will respect return values to send back service.
 Then service will depend on the response to proceed the request or else.
 The responses and events are paired.
-For example, `Connect` will only respect `ConnectResponse` or `ErrorResponse`, and ignore other returns.
-When `ErrorResponse` is returned, service will drop client connection.
+For example, `Connect` will only respect `ConnectEventResponse` or `EventErrorResponse`, and ignore other returns.
+When `EventErrorResponse` is returned, service will drop client connection.
 Please follow the [trigger binding return value tutorial](#functions-that-uses-web-pubsub-trigger-return-value) to learn about using the trigger return value.

 ## Examples